ETF Guides Last Fact-Checked: 28 April 2026 · 6 min read

 The case for IWDA + EIMI

-• • You decide how much emerging market exposure you want — not the index committee
+• • You decide how much emerging-market exposure you want — not the index committee

-• • Slightly cheaper in aggregate
+• • Slightly cheaper in aggregate (~0.02–0.03% lower blended TER)

 • • MSCI methodology (IWDA) vs FTSE methodology (VWCE) — Korea is developed in MSCI, emerging in FTSE.
 For global indexing at this scale, the difference is minor.